OmegaPointZero/Chatter/README.md

         + Test case 1: There are 2 agents logged in.
 One customer connects.
 Passing: Customer chat only appears to one agent
         + Test case 2: There is 1 agent logged in.
 Two customers connect.
 Passing: One customer waits until the agent is done, messages only exchange between the agent and customer, waiting customer doesn't see the other conversation.
         + Test case 3: There are 2 agents logged in.
 Two customers connect.
 Passing: Two concurrent conversations happen.
+    + To add to the front-end:
+        + A notification to the user (agent or customer) that they ARE in fact chatting with someone, centered in the chat window
+        + Make sure that the window renders in the right size for all browsers
+        + Make sure appropriate divs get rendered
 ## Outlook

 Chatter is in it's initial stages.
 The current project outlook is as follows: